Cat Fostering: My Experience and Q&A

 Six years ago, I embarked on a transformative journey by becoming a foster cat parent.
 Read on to learn more about my cat fostering experience.

 I've always loved animals.
 All my life, my family had pets in the home.
-Mostly, we had dogs, but when I got a bit older, we adopted a cat.
+We mostly had dogs, but when I got a bit older, we adopted a cat.
 He was one of the most intriguing and lovable creatures I've ever had the pleasure of knowing; he certainly sparked my interest in the world of cats.

-Fast forward 10 years later, I was fresh out of college and trying to build up my resume.
+Fast forward ten years later: I was fresh out of college and trying to build up my resume.
 I wanted to find a meaningful way to do it, so I began volunteering with my local county's animal shelter.
 My volunteer work started with cleaning cat kennels at the satellite adoption center.
 Yes, I was cleaning litter boxes and wiping down stainless steel surfaces.
-But, I was mainly focused on the cats and their personalities.
+But I was mainly focused on the cats and their personalities.
 I felt good helping them, even though I was merely cleaning up after them.

 The shelter provided me with everything that I would need to take care of the fosters, including a large travel kennel, syringes, medications, eye drops, food, litter, toys, blankets, towels, and cardboard litter pans (for easy disposal).
 Each morning, I got up extra early to make sure I had time to give all of the kittens and their mom their medications, change their litter box and linens, refresh their water, and feed all of them.
 I would also try to budget enough time to play with them before work.
 After work, I would check on them again, play with them, and observe their behavior.
 Since they had only been assigned intake numbers at that point, I even gave them all names.